 Use turkey broth in place of chicken broth in your favorite recipes.

-The amount of stock you end up with will depend on how large the dutch oven, pot, or crock pot is.
-I used an 8-quart dutch oven and ended up with about 12 cups of stock.
+The amount of stock you end up with will depend on how large the Dutch oven, pot, or crock pot is.
+I used an 8-quart Dutch oven and ended up with about 12 cups of stock.

-Leftover Turkey Recipes:
+🍽Leftover Turkey Recipes:

 📋Recipe

-Homemade Turkey Bone Broth
+Turkey Bone Broth

 Ingredients